 Prepare the bathroom

-As with any elderly adult they you are helping to bathe, whether or not they suffer with dementia, you will want to have the bathroom prepared –
+With any elderly adult that you are helping to bathe, whether they suffer with dementia or not, you will want to have the bathroom prepared –

 - heated to a nice temperature

 - the water at a temperature that the bather likes – always let them check it before you start